dayronsuazo/Azure-Project-Compute/README.md

 The steps include:

 Log in to Azure Portal: Access Azure services with a Microsoft account.
-Create an App Service Plan: Set up an App Service Plan with a free-tier subscription, select a runtime stack (Node.js, Python, .NET, etc.), and choosing a region.
+Create an App Service Plan: Set up an App Service Plan with a free-tier subscription, select a runtime stack (Node.js, Python, .NET, etc.) and choosing a region.
 Deploy Your Application: Using GitHub Actions Configure Auto-Scaling: Set scaling rules to manage instances based on CPU usage.
 Verify Deployment: Access the live application via the default domain URL.